destroysystems/src/content/posts/dynamic-email-routing-with-mailgun-and-python.md

 ## Starting the basic app and Flask wrapper

 Having our virtualenv properly set, with the requirements installed and listed, let's create a Flask wrapper for our function, to deal with HTTP requests.
+Creating this wrapper now is important to simulate how our app will behave when it's hosted in the almighty cloud.

 {{< highlight python "linenos=inline" >}}
 from flask import Flask